01-edu/public/subjects/road_intersection/README.md

 You will then have to create some kind of representation for the traffic lights and distribute them for each lane in the intersection.

-You are free to decide what algorithm you want to implement to represent traffic light system, but keep in mind that traffic congestion should not be to high (8 or more vehicles).
+You are free to decide what algorithm you want to implement to represent traffic light system, but keep in mind that traffic congestion should not be too high (8 or more vehicles).

 3. Vehicles